+ What is Jordan’s Principle?

 A request for service can be made for an individual child or a group of children.
 You can make a request in two ways:

-- Call the CYFN service coordinator toll-free at 1-833-393-9200.
+- Email or call the CYFN service coordinator at firstname.lastname@example.org or toll-free at 1-833-393-9200.
 We will assist you through the referral process and help you understand the scope of services eligible through Jordan’s Principle.